 Sirius, the dog star, is one of the brightest stars in the sky.
 Follow the line of stars in Orion’s belt down and behind him to the next bright star.

 The Pleiades is a close star cluster — most people can see six without a telescope.
 Starting from Orion, follow the line of the belt upward (the opposite direction from Sirius), through the next constellation (which is Taurus, the bull).
 The Pleiades lie on the shoulder of Taurus.

 In addition to stars, you will see planets, which are found traveling in an arc above Orion.
 Planets seem to have a steadier light than stars; they are said to “glow” rather than “twinkle.”

 Venus and Jupiter are among the brightest objects in the sky; Mars and Saturn can also be very bright, depending on where they are in their orbit in relation to Earth.
 On a clear night, you will easily identify Mars by its distinctive orange-red color.

 Watching a meteor shower is always exciting, as calls of “There’s one!”
 “There’ another one!” fill the air.

 Meteor showers vary from year to year in intensity, and seeing them is dependent on clear, moonless skies.
-In autumn, the better known showers include the Leonids (Nov.
-10-23) and the Orionids (Oct.
-2-Nov.
-7).
-A 2007 schedule can be found at http://www.amsmeteors.org/showers.html#X2007.
+In autumn, the better known showers include the Leonids and the Orionids.
+A schedule can be found at https://www.amsmeteors.org/meteor-showers/meteor-shower-calendar/.

 Light Pollution Reduces Stargazing Visibility